 Let’s break it down.

-The U.S. government is preparing to increase import tariffs on goods from China as part of a broader trade policy.
-These tariffs are expected to cover a wide range of product categories — not just electronics or industrial goods.
+The U.S. government is preparing to increase import tariffs on Chinese goods as part of a broader trade policy.
+These tariffs are expected to affect a wide range of product categories — not just electronics or industrial items.

-A major part of this change could be the removal of the $800 de minimis exemption, which has allowed low-value shipments (under $800) to enter the U.S. duty-free.
+A key part of this shift is the likely removal of the $800 de minimis exemption, which currently allows shipments under $800 to enter the U.S. duty-free.
+If that changes, all China to U.S. dropshipping shipments could face tariffs, regardless of value.

 - AliExpress